 3.1 .President

 The President is the chief executive officer of the university.
 He or she has full authority to administer campus affairs and to formulate and issue regulations and orders in accordance with the rules, policies, and procedures of The Board of Trustees of The University of Alabama and the Chancellor and with the Bylaws of the Board of Trustees.
 The President has primary responsibility for strategic planning and overall campus health, including factors that contribute to the quality of the academic, research, economic development, public service, and support programs of the campus.
 He or she also has responsibility for government, community, and alumni relations and the general supervision of all relationships among students, faculty, and staff, and the various levels of campus administration; financial management of the campus, including creation of a balanced annual budget; human resource management, including employment and termination; determination of compensation and conditions of employment on the campus; and other matters involving the physical plant, fundraising, intercollegiate athletics, and other university operations.
 The President, in collaboration with all constituent groups, leads a continuous process of evaluating the vision and direction of the institution in light of challenges and opportunities.
-In carrying out these duties, the President relies upon various administrative officers and faculty, staff, and student bodies to recommend policies and procedures.
+In carrying out these duties, the President relies upon various administrative officers, the Faculty Senate, and other faculty, staff, and student bodies to recommend policies and procedures.
 The President normally holds a tenured position in an academic department.

 3.2.
 Vice Presidents